tpbrawn/2AC_APlusMaze/Pre2AC/README.md

 The **Pre2AC** folder contains code and related files for operantly training rodents on a two-alternative choice auditory classification task on an automated plus maze.

+The Python code is identical to the 2AC code.
+The arduino files are edit so that only the correct port becomes active.

 This program shines one of two LEDs (north or south) and waits for response via beam break of associated IR detector.
-Upon response, an auditory stimulus is played and the East and West LEDs shine and await response via the associated IR detectors.
+Upon response, an auditory stimulus is played and the East or West LED shines and awaits response via the associated IR detectors.
 One sound indicates East response and one sound indicates West response.
 Upon correct response, the associated step motor is moved to produce liquid reward from the syringe pump and the same sound is played again from the response port speaker.
-Upon incorrect response, an error sound is played.
+Incorrect responses are not possible.

 **Python Files**:

-- 2AC_V03.py (required)
+- Pre2AC_V03.py (required)

 **Notes**: This program coordinates with each arduino, selects stimulus and initiation ports for each trial, and outputs data into text file.

-**Usage**:``` python 2AC_V03.py --SID 009 --MaxCor 2 --SE B6_triple_1s.wav –SW --C5_single_1s.wav --ProcNum 01```
+**Usage**:``` python Pre2AC_V03.py --SID 013 --TIP S --SpkrLoc 1 --MaxCor 1 --SE DownSweep_11k3x-1k_3s.wav --SW UpSweep_3-13k_3s.wav --ProcNum 02```

 **Arguments**:
   - -h, --help 			Show this help message and exit
   - --SID #			    set subject ID: --SID 001
+  - --TIP N/S/B     set Trial initiation port: N=North, S-South, B=Both
+  - --SpkrLoc #     set speaker location for auditory stims (#1-4)
   - --MaxCor #			set maximum number of consecutive correction trials^: MaxCor 1
   - --SE stimfile		set stimulus for East response port: --SE upsweep.wav
   - --SE stimfile		set stimulus for West response port: --SW upsweep.wav